pine-vm/pine/implement/vscode/extension/pine/README.md

 - Completions: Shows completion suggestions matching the current context
 - Hover tips: Shows type annotations and documentation for a type alias, module, type or function
 - Go to Definition: Jump to the definition of a type alias, module, type or function
+- Go to symbol / Module outline
+- Find All References

 ## Install